Lossi plats 1a, Kesklinna linnaosa, Tallinn

-Toompea Castle was erected on the foundations of the crumbling eastern wing of the fortress built on the site in the 13th and 14th centuries.
-Eyecatching for its late baroque facade, the castle was built between 1767 and 1773.
+Toompea Castle was erected on the foundations of the crumbling eastern wing of the fortress built on this site in the 13th and 14th centuries.
+The castle with its late Baroque façade was built between 1767 and 1773.

-* Excursions around the castle are held every day from Monday to Friday.
+Free excursions of the castle for single visitors, as well as groups take place every day from Monday to Friday if booked ahead of time.
 Sessions of parliament can be watched from the public gallery.

 Is open advance bookings only